-How Does Escrow Work When Buying A House?
+How Does Escrow Work When Buying or Selling A House?

-How Does Escrow Work When Buying a House?
+How Does Escrow Work When Buying or Selling a House?

 If escrow real-estate transactions still confuse you a bit, in this article, we will be looking at the escrow process of a home sale or resale.
 Below, we go over the steps of this specific escrow process in California so that you know exactly what you should be expecting.